The Big Problem with Income Claim Marketing

 Spoiler: The Online Business Game is Rigged Against Us

-This has been a go-to tactic since the inception of the industry.
+This has been a go-to tactic since the industry's inception.
 Sharing how much money your business makes is seen as a way to assert your authority and reinforce the idea that “if I did it, you can too”.

 The only problem is that we can’t necessarily do it too.
 Especially when very rarely are any of the unearned privileges from whiteness to wealth are ever disclosed.

-Many times these income claims are fabricated, exaggerated or embellished as a way to make it that much more enticing.
+Many times, these income claims are deliberately fabricated, exaggerated, or embellished to make them that much more enticing.
+They are lies masquerading as so-called "proof".

 The game is literally rigged against us.